Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 While some bread machines have a sourdough setting, it’s typically for creating a starter by maintaining the right temperature.
 If your machine’s manual suggests making sourdough bread, the recipe likely includes instant yeast along with the starter.

-Can I Use the Artisan Cycle with a Longer Rise?
+Can I Use the Artisan Cycle on a Bread Machine with a Longer Rise?

 The process is quick and easy, usually requiring only three to four sessions.
 I’ll demonstrate below, or you can watch the video.